 at the date of death.

-Submit your papers for any such case to Trusts & Estates Nottingham for advice.
-In other cases the personal representatives will be treated as wholly resident in the UK for income tax purposes and the normal rules for assessing apply.
-If you have any difficulty in applying these rules submit your papers to Trusts & Estates Nottingham for advice.
+If none of the above applies to the deceased,the personal representatives will be treated as wholly resident in the UK for income tax purposes and the normal rules for assessing apply.
+HMRC Trusts Nottingham can provide advice.

 Residence for CGT purposes